MrCocoNuat/tiny-chess-960/guide.md

 ```

 ##### Throwing Knife
 Well-balanced and quick to toss, these knives are a classic choice of adventurers everywhere.
-Up to 4 can be carried in a single stack.
+Durable enough to sink into a monster 10 times, up to 4 can be carried in a single stack.
 ```
 ATK: 4-12 ACC: 105 RNG: 99
 STR: 11
 ```

 ##### Tomahawk
 Small light axes weighted to always strike soft bits edge first are the sneaky adventurer's favorite projectile.
-Up to 4 can be carried in a single stack.
+They are a little fragile, lasting only 5 hits, but up to 4 can be carried in a single stack.
 ```
 ATK: 4-16 ACC: 95 RNG:99
 SURPRISE: ATK +6-0